betrusted-io/betrusted-io.github.io/avalanche-noise.md

 probably difficult to differentiate from hostile reductions in entropy from attackers.
 It's an open area of research if this reduction in entropy can be safely and robustly used to characterize the performance of an entropy source.
-I supect it can be; however, it would be several months of focused research to prove it can be.
+I suspect it can be; however, it would be several months of focused research to prove it can be.

 Thus the biggest concern I have with dropping the modular noise